ylesia-wu/power-outage-analysis/README.md

 ### Setting Up the Testing

-Null Hypothesis $H_0$: The distribution of climate regions for outages caused by severe weather is the same in summer and in winter.
+Null Hypothesis: The distribution of climate regions for outages caused by severe weather is the same in summer and in winter.

-Alternative Hypothesis $H_1$: The distribution of climate regions for outages caused by severe weather is different in summer and in winter.
+Alternative Hypothesis: The distribution of climate regions for outages caused by severe weather is different in summer and in winter.

 We select only the useful columns and rows that correspond to outages caused by severe weather in summer or winter.
 The first few rows of this subset of data are shown below.